-Our degree in Theology and Religious Studies marries contemporary debates with ancient disciplines.
+Our degree in Theology, Religion, and Ethics combines contemporary debates with ancient disciplines.

 Along with our experts, you will read seminal writers and thinkers of centuries-old traditions, pick up critical views of contemporary world issues, and examine the cultural appropriation of religious ideas and imagery.